Skip navigation

 He claims to have finished the exam in 30 minutes

-the main verb (claim) requires a to-infinitive; however, what is claimed (finishing the exam) is in the past; therefore, the construction requires a perfect infinitive, “to have earned,” which both is a to-infinitive and indicates a past action.
+the main verb (claim) requires a to-infinitive; however, what is claimed (finishing the exam) is in the past; therefore, a perfect infinitive, “to have finished,” is required.
+It is a to-infinitive and also indicates a past action.

 Uses of perfect infinitives

-Perfect infinitives expressing past actions or unrealized possibilities
+Perfect infinitives as past actions or unrealized possibilities

 Examples